chrisvinhston/Gun_Violence/README.md

 # Gun Violence
 by Chris Vinh

-Inspect dataframe for trends and interpretations from about gun violence in the U.S. from 2013-2018.
+Inspect dataframe for trends and interpretations about gun violence in the U.S. from 2013-2018.

 ## Project Description
-1) Retrieve and Inspect data.
+1) Retrieve and Inspect the data.

 2) Cleaned the nessesary data.